Yishaiaz/PlateletSpreadingDynamicsDistribution-BGU-IL/README.md

                         for UNIX file systems
 - [-h] help: print help doc to command line

+### parameters
+- threshold for events[default - auto calculated]: a tuple of negative integer (representing attachment intensity) and a positive integer (for detachment intensity)
+- filter [default - True] : usage of a smoothing filter on the output dynamics signal retrieved

 ## Example data
 - Included in the repository under 'ExampleData/RawVideo' folder.